chrbala/single-schema/README.md

   * key1 AND key2 must exist
   * key1 XOR key2 must exist
 * Figure out if there is a good way to share input/output graphql schemas
+* Add another function in reducers to allow state that exists before children are registered
+* Async support

 # Candidates for cross-flattener use
 * use validate to determine which reducer to pick with an OR operator

-# Possible features
-* Async support